yuuki7/wiki-test/Mathematics-of-blocks.md

-We can think of a number $n$ as a collection of $n$ blocks (or marbles, dominoes, or any other countable objects).
+We can think of a number $n$ as a collection of $n$ blocks (or pebbles, dominoes, or any other countable objects).

 Numbers from 1 to 10: